 To receive an implant, you will need to consult with your dentist, Dr. Scarborough or Dr. Sampalis, to assure that this procedure is the best fit for you.
-If a dental implant is decided, the dentist will then discuss the details of your artificial tooth (size, shape, and color).
+If a dental implant is decided, your dentist will then discuss the details of your artificial tooth (size, shape, and color).

-Implants are made up of two parts, the piece that goes into the jawbone and the artificial tooth that will be placed on top.
-The abutment, or bottom piece of the implant, is a metal post used as the “root.”
+Implants are made up of two parts, the piece that goes into the jawbone and the artificial tooth that your dentist will place on top.
+The implant’s abutment, or bottom piece, is a metal post used as the “root.”

-Benefits of Having an Implant
+Benefits of Having Dental Implants

 - A missing tooth can cause bone deterioration

 - Since the implant is a porcelain tooth, there is no possible way for the tooth itself to accumulate decay or cavities.

 - The tooth is custom made to fit your mouth and match your natural teeth in size and color.

 - The implant will never be stained or discolored.

 How Do I Take Care of My Dental Implants?

 At Complete Dental Care, we recommend that patients care for their dental implants similarly to how they care for their natural teeth.
 Dental implants can last a lifetime with the proper care.
 We recommend practicing a good oral hygiene routine consisting of brushing, flossing, and mouthwash twice a day.
 We recommend that patients use low-abrasive, fluoridated toothpaste with a soft-bristle toothbrush.
 With this combination of toothbrushes and toothpaste, you can remove plaque from your teeth without damaging the soft tissue structures in your mouth.